adventuregamestudio/ags-manual-source/Settingupthegame.md

 ### Palette setup

-The first thing you need to do when you create a new game is to decide whether you want to use 8-bit (palette-based) color or 32/16-bit (true-color / hi-color).
-If you want to use 32/16-bit color, you can still use 256-color backgrounds and sprites if you want to, but the engine will only run in a 32-bit color resolution, thus slowing it down.
+The first thing you need to do when you create a new game is to decide whether you want to use 8-bit (palette-based) color or 32-bit (true-color).
+If you want to use 32-bit color, you can still use 256-color backgrounds and sprites if you want to, but the engine will only run in a 32-bit color resolution, thus slowing it down.

 If you want to use 8-bit, you need to set up the palette.
 This is because all sprite and background scene imports rely on the palette setup to be the same.
-You **CANNOT** use hi-color nor true-color sprites or backgrounds in a 256-color game.
+You **CANNOT** use true-color sprites or backgrounds in a 256-color game.

 All this means, use 8-bit color only when you know what you are doing or when